Analysis of the Blade Element Momentum Theory

-As a by-product of the properties of $C_D$ stated in Assumption~\ref{assume:gal}, the function $\mu^c_D$ is always positive and defined for all angles in concrete cases so that $g$ is well defined on $I^+$.
-Note also that the only obstruction for $g$ to be decreasing would come from the term $C_D$ which is often increasing in a neighborhood of 0.
-But for usual profiles, its variations are negligible when compared to the other (decreasing) terms in Equation~\eqref{assum:muD}.
+Because of Assumption~\ref{assume:gal}, the function $\mu^c_D$ is non-negative and defined for all angles in concrete cases so that $g$ is well defined on $I^+$.
+The only obstruction for $g$ to be decreasing would come \CCom{from this term.
+Indeed,} $C_D$ \rCCCom{ typically increases as angle increases from zero, hence our assumption in Section~\ref{Slow_inc_Drag}}.
+But for usual profiles, its variations are negligible when compared to the other (decreasing) terms in~\eqref{assum:muD}.